 - Urinary tract infections

-Sadly, by the time people realize their loved ones have been hurt, it is often too late.
+Sadly, by the time most people realize their loved ones have been hurt, it is often too late and the damage caused is irreparable.
 Many residents who are injured in nursing home accidents do not recover.
-They may suffer a stroke as a result of negligence.
+They may suffer a stroke as a result of the negligent ways of the institution’s staff.
 It is once they are in the hospital that you start to piece together what happened.
+In such cases having a lawyer by your side can be very helpful as your attorney can help you in the process of evidence gathering and help you determine what kind of evidence or proof is needed in order to allege negligence or willful abuse by the nursing home.

 If your family member dies from a nursing home accident, call a personal injury attorney immediately.
 The experienced staff at the Browning Law Firm know how to handle your wrongful death case.
-They are compassionate and professional.
-They will guide you through the legal process and answer any questions you may have.
+They will handle your case professionally and compassionately while guiding you through the legal process and answering any questions you may have.

 Contact a Personal Injury Firm in Florida

-If your loved one is involved in a nursing home accident, call Browning Law Firm for a free consultation.
+If you, your loved one, or anyone you know is involved in a nursing home accident, call Browning Law Firm for a free consultation.
 Your attorney can answer any questions or concerns you may have.
 It is important that they get a chance to review all the documentation you have.
 Bring the following for your initial meeting:

 - Accident and incident reports from the nursing home